hjwylde/werewolf/README.md

 > werewolf --caller @foo start --extra-roles seer @bar @baz @qux @quux @corge @grault {"ok":true,"messages":[
-    {"to":null,"message":"A new game of werewolf is starting with @foo, @bar, @baz, @qux, @quux, @corge, @grault!"}, {"to":null,"message":"The roles in play are Seer (1), Simple Villager (4), Werewolf (2)."}, {"to":"@foo","message":"You're a Werewolf, along with @baz.\nA shapeshifting townsperson that, at night, hunts the residents of Millers Hollow."}, ...,
+    {"to":null,"message":"A new game of werewolf is starting with @foo, @bar, @baz, @qux, @quux, @corge, @grault!"}, {"to":null,"message":"The roles in play are Seer (1), Simple Villager (4), Simple Werewolf (2)."}, {"to":"@foo","message":"You're a Simple Werewolf, along with @baz.\nA shapeshifting townsperson that, at night, hunts the residents of Millers Hollow."}, ...,
     {"to":null,"message":"Night falls, the village is asleep."},
     {"to":null,"message":"The Seer wakes up."},